Julia is an open-source, multi-platform, high-level, high-performance programming language for technical computing.

 can be violated by accessing and modifying the fields directly, unless

 the type is defined as immutable.
-The new
+The new keyword may be used to

 create an object of the same type.

-Type parameters are invariant, which means that Point{Float64} <: Point{Real}
+Type parameters are invariant, which means that Point{Float64} <: Point{Real} is

-false, even though Float64 <: Real
+false, even though Float64 <: Real.

-Tuple types, on the other hand, are covariant: Tuple{Float64} <: Tuple{Real}
+Tuple types, on the other hand, are covariant: Tuple{Float64} <: Tuple{Real}.

 The type-inferred form of Julia’s internal representation can be found